QuChunhe/study/Maths.md

 * A retrospective study is a study that observes a population in the present using a sample survey and also collects information about the subjects in the sample regarding the occurrence of specific outcomes that have already taken place.

+Both prospective and retrospective studies are often comparative in nature.
+Two specific types of such studies are cohort studies and case-control studies.